EUROPE, GEOGRAPHICAL AND POLITICAL

 and sometimes Switzerland and Slovenia.

-While Europe was politically divided into Western Europe (non-Communist) and Eastern Europe (Communist), the term central Europe was not commonly used but is now regaining popularity.
+While Europe was politically divided into Western Europe (non-Communist) and Eastern Europe (Communist), the term central Europe is now gaining popularity.

 Western Europe: Capitalize in a historical context when referring to the political entity of noncommunist Europe after World War II.
 Geographically, that region is western and part of central Europe (western Europe).